Starting: an example

 7.2 Conversations with a curio shopkeeper, a cafe owner, a bookshop owner and three women at the Information Centre at Howick Falls provided the information that the museum had closed about three years previously following a strike and an arson attack, with its exhibits and collections having been taken to PMB for restoration; and at some point it may re-open, but bureaucracy and perhaps corruption are delaying things.
 However, no one in the Pietermaritzburg Arts and Culture departments (which seems to oversee the museums) had known anything about the Howick Museum, when they were asked on our behalf by the PMB archivist.
 Even recently printed information still lists the Museum in Howick and its opening hours.

-7.3 For the forseeable future, any idea of working on the Methley collection has to be given up.
+7.3 For the forseeable future, any idea of working on the Methley collection has had to be given up.
 End of Day 5 after seeing Howick Falls (spectacularly grim in the rain) and returning to PMB base.